wfschmitt/git-enlightened/README.md

 Click the green "Clone or download" button.

-If you choose to clone this repository, first make sure the git program is installed on your system, then run the following command in Terminal:
+If you choose to clone this repository, first make sure that the git program is installed on your system, then run the following command in Terminal: